-- administer and contribute to the design and evaluation of the performance management program; - develop, implement, and evaluate employee orientation, training, and development programs; - facilitate and support effective employee and labour relations in both non-union and union environments; - research and support the development and communication of the organization's total compensation plan; - collaborate with others, in the development, implementation, and evaluation of organizational health and safety policies and practices; - research and analyze information needs and apply current and emerging information technologies to support the human resources function; - develop, implement, and evaluate organizational development strategies aimed at promoting organizational effectiveness; - present and evaluate communication messages and processes related to the human resources function of the organization; - manage own professional development, and provide leadership to others in the achievement of ongoing competence in human resources professional practice; - facilitate and communicate the human resources component of an organization's business plan; - conduct research, produce reports, and recommend changes in human resources practices. - employ environmentally sustainable practices with business careers.
+- administer and contribute to the design and evaluation of the performance management program; - develop, implement, and evaluate employee orientation, training, and development programs; - facilitate and support effective employee and labour relations in both non-union and union environments; - research and support the development and communication of the organization's total compensation plan; - collaborate with others, in the development, implementation, and evaluation of organizational health and safety policies and practices; - research and analyze information needs and apply current and emerging information technologies to support the human resources function; - develop, implement, and evaluate organizational development strategies aimed at promoting organizational effectiveness; - present and evaluate communication messages and processes related to the human resources function of the organization; - manage own professional development, and provide leadership to others in the achievement of ongoing competence in human resources professional practice; - facilitate and communicate the human resources component of an organization's business plan; - conduct research, produce reports, and recommend changes in human resources practices. - employ environmentally sustainable practices with business careers; - examine the personal characteristics and circumstances associated with entrepreneurial success, from the perspective of an H R consultant or an HR employee providing H R services to entrepreneurs.